corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/maintenance-mode.md

 ### Configuring custom maintenance flows

-You can configure a single custom flow related to recovery to be run as part of node maintenance mode by configuring the `maintenanceCustomFlow` parameter, which must contain a single `flowName` parameter.
+You can configure a single custom flow related to recovery to be run as part of node maintenance mode.
+To do this, configure the `maintenanceCustomFlow` parameter, which must contain a single `flowName` parameter.

+Note that you cannot specify any parameters for the custom flow.
+However, the flow will work if it has a parameter or parameters that each have a default value.

-This could be used, for example, specify periodic launching of the [Ledger Recovery flow]({{< relref "../ledger-recovery/ledger-recovery-flow.md" >}}) to identify if there is a synchronization or consensus issue.
+This custom flow could be used to, for example, periodic launch the [Ledger Recovery flow]({{< relref "../ledger-recovery/ledger-recovery-flow.md" >}}) to identify if there is a synchronization or consensus issue.

 For example: